Hong Kong Cantonese: History

 Movement, communication and relations between Hong Kong and mainland China became very limited, and consequently the evolution of Cantonese in Hong Kong diverged from that of Guangzhou.
 In mainland China, the use of Mandarin as the official language and in education was enforced.
 In Hong Kong, Cantonese was the medium of instruction in schools, along with written English and written Chinese.
 As such, since the 1970s the percentage of Cantonese speakers in Hong Kong has risen to about 90%.

 Because of the long exposure to English during the colonial period, a large number of English words were loaned into Hong Kong Cantonese, e.g. "巴士" (IPA: /páːsǐː/, Cantonese Jyutping: baa^{1} si^{2}), from the English "bus"; compare this with the equivalent from Standard Mandarin, 公共汽車 (gōnggòng qìchē (gung1 gung6 hei3 ce1)).
 Consequently, the vocabularies of Cantonese in mainland China and Hong Kong substantially differ.
-Moreover, the pronunciation of Cantonese changed while the change either did not occur in mainland China or took place much more slowly.
+Moreover, the pronunciation of Cantonese noticeably changed while the change either did not occur in mainland China or took place much more slowly.
 For example, merging of initial //n// into //l// and the deletion of //ŋ// were observed.